 The Company has entered into various lease agreements for the rental of office space, plant facilities, and laboratory facilities.
 The Company also pays additional rent to cover its share of operating costs and property taxes.

-From October 1, 2019, the Company has recognized right-of-use assets for these leases, except for short-term and low-value leases.
-Short-term leases are leases with a lease term of 12 months or less and low-value assets comprise office equipment.
+The Company has recognized right-of-use assets for these leases, except for short-term and low-value leases.
+Short-term leases are leases with a lease term of 12 months or less and low-value assets comprised of office equipment and manufacturing equipment.